UCCNetsoc/netsocadmin2/README.md

 To build the docker image:

-1. Create a file called `wordpress_installer_config.py` following the same format as of that in `sample_wordpress_installer_config.py`.
-This file configures the wordpress_installer package.
+1. Create a `netsocadmin/config.py` following the same format as of that in `netsocadmin/config.py`.
-2. Create a `admin_passwords.py` following the same format as of that in `sample_admin_passwords.py`.
 This file configures the netsoc admin server itself.
-3. In this directory, run:
+2. In this directory, run:

 ```bash
 docker build -t netsocadmin .